Viperxyzzz/COMP/README.md

 ## CODE GENERATION: (describe how the code generation of your tool works and identify the possible problems your tool has regarding code generation.)

+### Abstract Syntax Tree - AST

+If the code respects the defined grammar, an AST is generated, structuring everything needed in the following stages, like types, declarations, expressions, operations and identifiers.
+This information is used for building the symbol table, semantic analysis and for generating the Ollir code.

+### Ollir

+### Jasmin

 ## PROS: (Identify the most positive aspects of your tool)

+We were able to write a grammar that, along with semantic analysis, detects any Java-- language error, whether syntactic or semantic.

+We built a functional and structured AST that contains everything needed in the next phases, respecting every rule, like operator precedence.

+**Falar sobre o q funciona no ollir e no jasmin.**

 ## CONS: (Identify the most negative aspects of your tool)

+**O que não foi feito**

 ## Project setup